What does Code for Denver do?

 We build apps and websites for non-profits, local government, and the community that serve their needs.
 Who we work with and what we work on are determined on project pitch nights, the first Monday of each month.
 To stay on top of projects throughout the year, we host weekly meet-ups to manage and work on current projects.

-We meet almost every Monday.
+We meet on most Monday nights.
 Join us, everyone is welcome!

 Galvanize Denver – Golden Triangle

 Learn about what projects we are working on.